ribhuhooja/interdimensional-kitchen-of-horrors/README.md

 ## Currently Unimplemented
 These are features mentioned in the tutorial that aren't implemented

+- Cooking - items can be pushed into the cauldron but they don't cook right now
 - Fairy-berries don't move
 - There is no pause
 - Monsters haven't been implemented yet